Public Policy Lead (Tapestry)

 What you should have:

-• 10-15 years of progressively responsible professional experience in public policy, government relations, or a closely related field.
+• At least 10 years of progressively responsible professional experience in public policy, government relations, or a closely related field.

 • A minimum of 3 years of this experience must be direct private sector experience in public policy or government relations advocacy.
 Candidates whose background is exclusively policy formulation within governmental or academic entities will not meet the requirements for this role.